5.2.4 Image Processing Acceleration

 source /opt/tros/humble/setup.bash

-# Copy the required models and configuration files from the installation path of tros.b.
+# Copy the required models and configuration files for running the example from the tros.b installation path.

 cp -r /opt/tros/${TROS_DISTRO}/lib/hobot_cv/config/ .